Fire breaks out in govt hospital in UP's Kanpur; no casualty | Education

-''The fire broke out in the storeroom.
+''The fire broke out in a storeroom.
 Things are under control now and officers are on the ground.
 There are no casualties.
-Around 140 patients were evacuated,'' Additional Chief Secretary Awanish Kumar Awasthi told PTI, adding that the flames have been doused.
+Over 140 patients were evacuated,'' Additional Chief Secretary (Home) Awanish Kumar Awasthi told PTI.

+Kanpur's Additional Commissioner of Police Akash Kulhari said a couple of fire-tenders were pressed into service to douse the fire.

+According to Swaroop Nagar Station House Officer (SHO) Ashwani Pandey, about 175 patients were evacuated from the ICU and other neighbouring wards and shifted to other wards.

 Chief Minister Yogi Adityanath took cognizance of the incident and directed that the evacuated patients be provided immediate care.
-He has also sought a report from the district administration, the government said in a statement issued in Lucknow.
+He also sought a report from the district administration, the Uttar Pradesh government said in a statement issued in Lucknow.

 The chief minister has directed a high-level team, headed by the principal secretary, health education and also comprising the director general of fire services and the Kanpur divisional commissioner, to visit the site and give its report immediately, the statement said.